When $65,000 a year for a drug is applauded

 Pills and dollar bills

-"For years, drug corporations have put their profits ahead of the people they are supposed to serve, and Americans have taken notice," said Wakana.
+"For years, drug corporations have put their profits ahead of the people they are supposed to serve, and Americans have taken notice," Wakana said.

 A 2016 Gallup poll revealed the pharmaceutical business to be the least popular private industry in the US, receiving its worst score in 16 years.
 The industry had netted a positive score only two years prior.